 The world is upside down (for you and all your employees) and it’s difficult to know which way to go.
-Here, we outline those companies whose values are successfully helping them to navigate this crisis, informing their approach to short and long-term decision making and galvanizing the workforce.
+Here, we outline those companies whose values have successfully helped them to navigate this crisis, and how they are informing their approach to long-term decision making and working to galvanize the workforce.

 Values under pressure

 The COVID-19 pandemic has had a profound impact on the world and how it operates.
 First and foremost, it is a human and social crisis, affecting millions of people and upending lives.
-It is also having significant and growing impact on businesses and the global economy.
+It has also had significant and ever-growing impact on businesses and the global economy.

-As the outbreak is rapidly moving, we have seen businesses respond to the crisis in several ways – which can have lasting implications for their company.
-For example, CVS Health is providing bonuses to employees who are required to be at CVS facilities to assist patients and customers, as well as helping employees with child and elder care needs.
+We have seen businesses respond to the crisis in several ways – which can have lasting implications for their company.
+For example, CVS Health provided bonuses to employees who were required to be at CVS facilities to assist patients and customers, as well as helping employees with child and elder care needs.
 They also plan to hire an additional 50,000 full-time, part-time and temporary employees, filling many of the roles with existing CVS Health clients who have had to furlough workers, including Hilton and Marriott.
-Recognizing their employees’ commitment, as well as proactively supporting their needs, helps employees feel acknowledged and respected during these uncertain times.
+Recognizing their employees’ commitment, as well as proactively supporting their needs, helped employees to feel acknowledged and respected during these uncertain times.